Stoic Merino Performance Boxer Brief Review

-We didn't see a ton of wear on the Stoic Boxer Briefs, but there were a few minor trends that signal some breaking down over the testing period.
+We didn't see a ton of initial wear on the Stoic Boxer Briefs, but there were a few minor trends that signal some breaking down over the testing period.
 The waistband got progressively more wrinkled over time, indicating that the elastic inside is separating from the overlying layer of wool.
 Secondly, the knit seems to be a bit looser than the other merino wool boxer briefs and pilled a bit more.

 Although they weren't the fastest drying underwear, they dried adequately both indoors and out.
 In the sun it took them about two hours to fully dry on a sunny winter day in Southern Utah.

 The Stoic boxer briefs are the most expensive underwear in the entire review, and we think that there are both better and less expensive options.
 For five dollars less you could get the Editors' Choice Award-winning Smartwool Merino 150 Boxer Brief, and for half the price you could get the ExOfficio Give-N-Go, which won our Best Buy Award.

 The Stoic Performance Merino Boxer Brief has good fabric and waistband, but we found the fit and construction somewhat lacking to really want to recommend these over other options.
 We believe that for less money there is higher performing men's underwear out there.